kyymichelle/country-guess/src/static/markdown/blog.md

 #### TODOs

+- fetch countries list from API and on error, load from imported object
 - Fix tests
 - In /containers/Blog.tsx fix fetch() with something that works cross browser because it's not supported by IE - maybe a polyfill?
 - Tidy up the types in the redux store - e.g. fix `any` with appropriate types